ansys/pymotorcad/doc/source/user_guide/internal_scripting2.rst

 :code:`mcApp.set_variable("MessageDisplayState", 2)`

  .. note::
-    This will disable crucial popups e.g. prompts to save files, overwrite data etc.
+    This disables crucial popups (for example prompts to save files, overwrite data etc.).
     Ensure that this is the desired behaviour.

 The demo function will define a range of values for the :code:`tooth_width`, run a Steady State Thermal calculation and get the average winding temperature for each.
 The results will be shown in the Message Display window.
-The last line of the function restores the message dialogs again.
+The last line of the function restores the message dialog again.

 .. code:: python